Skip to main content

 Figure 2.
 The maximum entropy of the Universe (credit: Lineweaver).

-Now, a comoving volume partition of the Universe can be treated as a closed system for which $dS \geq0$.
-The maximum entropy of a closed system, in this case (Figure 2) with $L=2 \pi l_{\Lambda}$, the circumference of a circle with radius $l_{\Lambda}$, is obtained when all the energy $E_{H}$ within the system is worked, i.e. degraded into the smallest bits possible.
+Now, a comoving volume of the Universe, when considered together with its associated cosmic event horizon, forms a thermodynamically closed system obeying the generalised second law, $$dS_{\text{bulk}} + dS_{\text{horizon}} \ge 0$$.
+The maximum entropy of a closed system, in this case (Figure 2) with $L=2 \pi l_{\Lambda}$, the circumference of a circle with radius $l_{\Lambda}$, is obtained when total $E_{H}$ is worked, i.e. degraded into the smallest bits possible.
 All energy is converted into minimal energy dark photons with wavelengths as large as the system $L$.
+Because the relevant thermodynamics and quantum degrees of freedom are governed by the Holographic Principle, these physical modes do not propagate through the 3D bulk; they are strictly confined to the 2D $S^2$ horizon surface.
+Consequently, the maximal fundamental wavelength is bounded not by the bulk diameter, but by the topological great circle of the boundary: $\lambda_{max} = 2\pi l_\Lambda$.
 From the Compton wavelength relation, the minimum quanta of energy $E_{s}$ of this system is then: \begin{equation}

 \notag